-The Engineer will furnish the following stakes and reference marks:
+The County will furnish the following stakes and reference marks:

 - Clearing Limits One set of clearing limit stakes will be set at approximately 50-foot stations or as needed. - Rough Grading One set of rough grade stakes will be set along the construction centerline of streets at 50-foot stations as required.
-(If superelevations require intermediate stakes along vertical curves, the Engineer will provide staking at closer intervals.)
+(If superelevations require intermediate stakes along vertical curves, the County will provide staking at closer intervals.)
 One set of primary cut and fill stakes will be set for site work.
-One set of secondary final grade cut and fill stakes will be set where deemed applicable as determined by the Engineer. - Storm Sewers Two cut or fill stakes for each inlet, catch basin or manhole will be set at offsets to the center of the structure. - Sanitary Sewers Two cut or fill stakes for each manhole or cleanout location will be set at appropriate offsets to the center of the structure. - Water Main One set of line stakes will be furnished for water mains at 50-foot stations.
+One set of secondary final grade cut and fill stakes will be set where deemed applicable as determined by the Engineer. - Storm Sewers Two cut or fill stakes for each inlet, catch basin or manhole will be set at appropriate offsets to the center of the structure.
+After installation and backfill, inverts will be checked for correctness. - Sanitary Sewers Two cut or fill stakes for each manhole or cleanout location will be set at appropriate offsets to the center of the structure.
+After installation and backfill, inverts will be checked for correctness. - Water Main One set of line stakes will be furnished for water mains at 50-foot stations.
 Additionally, two reference stakes for each valve, hydrant, tee and angle point location will be set concurrently with these line stakes. - Staking for Embankments Catch points and one-line stake will be set in those cases where the vertical difference in elevation from the construction centerline to the toe or top of a cut or fill slope exceeds 3 feet.
 In all other areas, stakes shall be set at an appropriate offset to the street centerline to allow for the preservation of said offsets through the rough grading phase.
-In both cases the stakes shall be clearly marked with appropriate information necessary to complete the rough grading phase. - Curb and Gutters One set of curb and gutter stakes shall be set at an offset on 25-foot intervals, beginning and end points of curves and curb returns, wheelchair ramps, driveways, and sufficient mid-curve points to establish proper alignment. - Base and Top Course One set of final construction centerline grade hubs will be set for each course, at not less than 50-foot stations.
+In both cases the stakes shall be clearly marked with appropriate information necessary to complete the rough grading phase. - Curb and Gutters One set of curb and gutter stakes shall be set at an appropriate offset at 25-foot intervals, beginning and end points of curves and curb returns, wheelchair ramps, driveways, and sufficient mid-curve points to establish proper alignment. - Base and Top Course One set of final construction centerline grade hubs will be set for each course, at not less than 50-foot stations.
 No intermediate stakes shall be provided unless superelevations require them.
-In those circumstances, one grade hub left and right of construction centerline at the transition stations will be set at an offset to centerline at not less than 25-foot stations.

-- Adjacent or Adjoining Wetlands One set of stakes delineating adjacent wetland perimeters will be set at 25 to 50-foot stations as required. - Illumination and Traffic Signals System One set of stakes for luminaires and traffic signal pole foundations will be set as required.
+In those circumstances, one grade hub left and right of construction centerline at the transition stations will be set at an appropriate offset to centerline not less than 25-foot stations. - Adjacent or Adjoining Wetlands One set of stakes delineating adjacent wetland perimeters will be set at 25 to 50-foot stations as required. - Illumination and Traffic Signals System One set of stakes for luminaires and traffic signal pole foundations will be set as required.
 One set of stakes for vaults, junction boxes, and conduits will be set, only if curb and gutter is not in place at the time of the survey request.
 If curb and gutter is in place, staking for vaults, junction boxes, and conduits will be provided at an additional expense to the Contractor.